Handbook Detail Page

 Individual Student Safety: Parents and teachers are important partners in teaching students personal safety.
 To help keep your student safe on the way to and from school urge them to:

 If you drive your student to school, pay close attention to the instructions your school provides for student drop-off and pick-up.
-These instructions are meant to protect your student’s and others’ safety and allow for a smooth traffic flow.
+These instructions are meant to protect your student’s and others’ safety and allow for smooth traffic flow.
 Please do not stop in no parking zones, bus zones or school crossings.

 Violence Prevention Hotline: 1-866-LIVE-TIP, EXT.
 1155